 He regretted the observation.
 He hadn’t meant to shut her down.
 She had no way of knowing what he knew, how many Starlight Heroes he’d known, how many had killed him and how many hadn’t.
 He couldn’t explain it to her, the contrasts in the way she moved and the shape of her mouth and the curve of her hips.
 He couldn’t explain how he kept expecting, hoping, to see Laurela’s smile or Jonys’ hair.
-Something, anything, some sign that they could be friends again, that she wasn’t Elias or Tomas or any one of hundreds of reincarnations.
+Something, anything, some sign that they could be friends again, that she wasn’t Elias or Needle or so many others.

 They were all supposed to be the same.
-But they weren’t, really.
+The same soul, bound to the same sword.
+But they were never really the same.
 And he’d never seen one like this.

 “I only mean,” he said, “I’m surprised you don’t have more traveling companions, when you’re so friendly.”